-The United Nations Centre for Trade Facilitation and Electronic Business at its XXth Plenarysession in XX in Geneva agreed to:

-- Recommend to governments and Trade a consultative approach that fosters trust, transparency as well as a timely and accountable dialogue between all stakeholders. - Recommend to governments and Trade to undertake all measures necessary to sustain and enable the consultations, including - a. build trust through transparency, involvement of Trade and of all relevant agencies, inclusion of trade issues within the process; - b. address key issues in a timely manner, consolidating where possible public sector views and encouraging Trade to consolidate their views; - 157 c. establish mechanisms to share information, build capacity and awareness and158 measure the performance of consultation.
+- The United Nations Centre for Trade Facilitation and Electronic Business at its XXth Plenary session in XX in Geneva agreed to: - 148 1.
+Recommend to governments and Trade a consultative approach that fosters trust, transparency as well as a timely and accountable dialogue between all stakeholders. - 2.
+Recommend to governments and Trade to undertake all measures necessary to sustain and enable the consultations, including - a. build trust through transparency, involvement of Trade and of all relevant agencies, inclusion of trade issues within the process; - b. address key issues in a timely manner, consolidating where possible public sector views and encouraging Trade to consolidate their views; - c. establish mechanisms to share information, build capacity and awareness and measure the performance of consultation.

-160 Guidelines to Recommendation No. ##
+Guidelines to Recommendation No. ##

-161 1 Introduction
+1 Introduction

-162 Many countries are already engaged in consultations.
-For this reason the focus of this 163 recommendation is about approaches rather than institutional structure or organizational 164 forms.
-While not ignoring forms, tools, institutions or management, this recommendation 165 focuses on attitude, engagement and openness.
-The previously published UNECE Recommendation No 4 on "National Trade Facilitation Bodies" focuses on the establishment of 166 167 permanent consultative committees and how they work.
-This recommendation should be seen as a complement to Recommendation No 4, as it provides suggested alternative forms and 168 169 approaches to consultation and offers a qualitative methodology to improve the very core of the 170 consultative dialogue.
+- 161 Many countries are already engaged in consultations.
+For this reason the focus of this - recommendation is about approaches rather than institutional structure or organizational - forms.
+While not ignoring forms, tools, institutions or management, this recommendation - 164 focuses on attitude, engagement and openness.
+The previously published UNECE - Recommendation No 4 on "National Trade Facilitation Bodies" focuses on the establishment of - permanent consultative committees and how they work.
+This recommendation should be seen - as a complement to Recommendation No 4, as it provides suggested alternative forms and - approaches to consultation and offers a qualitative methodology to improve the very core of the - 169 consultative dialogue.

-171 The purpose of these guidelines is to present flexible and diverse approaches to consultations 172 and inspire successful solutions.
-There is no one unique approach for any given situation; any 173 combination of these approaches may be used to achieve efficient and effective consultations.
-174 Consequently, there is no constraint on the reader of these guidelines to follow all the given 175 paths.
-The reader should maintain the flexibility to adapt any of these approaches as may apply 176 to the environment and circumstance at hand.
-It is recognized that consultations are to be 177 conducted according to the existing legal requirements and cultural background specific to each 178 country and as such, consultations should be approached according to existing legislation.

-The basic principles, modes, forms and approaches presented below should serve as inspiringexamples, indicative of success factors and cases of best practice.
+- 170 The goal is to present flexible and diverse approaches to consultations and inspire successful - solutions.
+There is no one unique approach for any given situation; any combination of these - approaches may be used to achieve efficient and effective consultations.
+Consequently, there is - 173 no constraint on the reader of these guidelines to follow all the given paths.
+The reader should - maintain the flexibility to adapt any of these approaches as may apply to the environment and - circumstance at hand.
+It is recognized that consultations are to be conducted according to the - existing legal requirements and cultural background specific to each country and as such, - 177 consultations should be approached according to existing legislation. - 178 The basic principles, modes, forms and approaches presented below should serve as inspiring - examples, indicative of success factors and cases of best practice.

-181 2 Basic Principles for Consultation
+2 Basic Principles for Consultation

-182 2.1 Partnership and Trust
+2.1 Partnership and Trust

-183 2.1.1 Building Partnership and Trust
+2.1.1 Building Partnership and Trust